-- Mole Mapper, a free OHSU smartphone app that helps you track moles between visits.
+- Mole Mapper, a free smartphone app that helps you track moles between visits.

 If you have a mole or skin area that looks abnormal, your doctor may run tests such as:

-Skin exam: Your doctor will examine your skin for moles, lesions or areas that look abnormal.
-Many dermatologists use a device called a dermatoscope, which has a light and magnifier to show skin more clearly.
-Your dermatologist might take photos to track changes over time.
+- Skin exam: Your doctor will examine your skin for moles, lesions or areas that look abnormal.
+They may use a device called a dermatoscope, which has a light and magnifier to show skin more clearly.
+They may take photos to track changes over time.

-Biopsy: If a mole looks suspicious, your doctor may remove a small amount of tissue.
-A type of doctor called a pathologist will look at the tissue under a microscope to check for cancer cells.
+- Biopsy: If a mole looks suspicious, your doctor may remove a small amount of tissue.
+A doctor will look at the tissue under a microscope to check for cancer cells.
 For some minor cases, the entire tumor is removed as part of the biopsy, and only monitoring is needed otherwise.